-Province House National Historic Site is more than 169 years old and the Government of Canada is proudly investing $47 Million for the conservation of this heritage building.
+Province House National Historic Site is more than 170 years old and the Government of Canada is proudly investing in the conservation of this heritage building.
 Improvements to this historic site will enable Parks Canada to continue sharing the rich and varied heritage of our nation and provide an opportunity for Canadians to learn more about our diverse history.

 The story of Province House - the Charlottetown Conference and the original meeting of the Fathers of Confederation - is one that is near and dear to the hearts of many Canadians as it symbolizes the birth of our nation.
 As important but not as well-known, is the story of the Province House construction: the story of the building's fabric, structure and components.
 This is a story that must be fully understood as we move forward with our conservation efforts, to ensure we are effectively protecting the building and conserving its character-defining features for generations to come.